SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Dependence of SoQal on Oracle

+In Fig.~\ref{fig:average_oracle_ask_rate} (left), we find that SoQal alleviates the labelling burden placed on an oracle.
+For example, SoQal when used in conjunction with $\mathrm{BALD}_{\mathrm{MCP}}$ and without label noise, achieves $\mathrm{OAR} \approx 0.68 < 1.0$.
+This suggests that $32\%$ fewer label requests were sent to an oracle compared to an active learning framework that requests $100\%$ of its labels from an oracle.
+However, these fewer label requests do result in slightly lower performance compared to the $100\%$ method (see earlier Table~\ref{table:effect_of_oracle_strategies}).
+This is expected since noise-free oracle-provided labels are likely to be of higher quality than those generated by a network (via pseudo-labels).

+We also find that $\mathrm{SoQal}$ can become more dependent on an oracle with increased levels of noise.
+For example, with random noise $\gamma=0.05 \rightarrow 0.8$, the average $\mathrm{OAR} \approx 0.72 \rightarrow 0.80$.
+This increased dependence can be problematic, particularly when the oracle is highly likely to annotate unlabelled instances incorrectly.
+Nonetheless, $\mathrm{SoQal}$, even with extreme label noise, achieves $\mathrm{OAR} < 1.0$ (fewer requests) while continuing to outperform the remaining questioning methods (see earlier Fig.~\ref{fig:average_auc_performance}).

-In the presence of label noise, decreased oracle dependence is actually associated with improved generalization performance.
-In Fig.~\ref{fig:ask_rate_vs_performance}, this is shown by the negative correlation between the oracle ask-rate and the test AUC.
-Networks are requesting fewer labels and are performing better.
-Such a finding dispels the original claim and reaffirms the conclusion that SoQal knows \textit{when} to request a label from an oracle.
+In Fig.~\ref{fig:average_oracle_ask_rate} (right), we further explore the relationship between the oracle ask rate and generalization performance.
+We find that, with label noise, the decreased dependence of $\mathrm{SoQal}$ on an oracle is associated with improved generalization performance.
+This is shown by the negative correlation between the average $\mathrm{OAR}$ and the $\mathrm{AUC}$.
+For example, with $\mathrm{OAR} \approx 0.85 \rightarrow 0.65$, the $\mathrm{AUC} \approx 0.53 \rightarrow 0.63$.
+This suggests that $\mathrm{SoQal}$ performs better while requesting \textit{fewer} labels.
+Such a finding reaffirms the observation that $\mathrm{SoQal}$ appropriately learns \textit{when} to request a label from an oracle or to pseudo-label instead.